hyperledger/besu-docs/docs/HowTo/Troubleshoot/Use-EVM-Tool.md

     The `latest` tag is the latest released version of Besu, starting with 1.5.3.
 The `develop` tag is the current main branch code that will go into a future release version of Besu.

-## EVM Tool Run Options
+## EVM tool run options

-The first mode of the EVM Tool runs an arbitrary EVM and is invoked without an extra command.
-[Command Line Options](../../Reference/Evm-Tool.md) specify the code and other contextual information.
+The first mode of the EVM tool runs an arbitrary EVM and is invoked without an extra command.
+[Command line options](../../Reference/Evm-Tool.md) specify the code and other contextual information.

-The EVM Tool also has a [`state-test` sub command](../../Reference/Evm-Tool.md#evm-tool-state-test-options) that allows the Ethereum State Tests to be evaluated.
+The EVM tool also has a [`state-test` sub command](../../Reference/Evm-Tool.md#evm-tool-state-test-options) that allows the Ethereum State Tests to be evaluated.
 Most of the options from EVM execution do not apply.

-The [EVM Tool reference](../../Reference/Evm-Tool.md) provides more information on both modes.
+The [EVM tool reference](../../Reference/Evm-Tool.md) provides more information on both modes.